¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 2. Expedited exception request

 A member, a member’s authorized representative or a member’s prescribing physician may request an expedited review based on exigent circumstances.
-Exigent circumstances exist when a member is suffering from a health condition that may seriously jeopardize the member's life, health, or ability to regain maximum function or when an member is undergoing a current course of treatment using a non-formulary drug.
+Exigent circumstances exist when a member is suffering from a health condition that may seriously jeopardize the member's life, health, or ability to regain maximum function or when a member is undergoing a current course of treatment using a non-formulary drug.
 Within 24 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing physician with our coverage determination.
-Should the expedited exception request be granted, we will provide coverage of the non-formulary drug for the duration of the exigency.
+Should the expedited exception request be granted we will provide coverage of the non-formulary drug for the duration of the exigency.

 3. External exception request review

 If we deny a request for a standard exception or for an expedited exception, the member, the member’s authorized representative or the member’s prescribing physician may request that the original exception request and subsequent denial of such request be reviewed by an independent review organization.
 We will make our determination on the external exception request and notify the member, the member’s authorized representative or the member’s prescribing physician of our coverage determination no later than 72 hours following receipt of the request, if the original request was a standard exception, and no later than 24 hours following its receipt of the request, if the original request was an expedited exception.